MineWitherMC/trinium2/README.md

 This mod is not finished
 ------------------------
-- Don't expect it to work as well as finished one will;
+* Don't expect it to work as well as finished one will;
-- Don't expect it to not break compatibility in next update;
+* Don't expect it to not break compatibility in next update, including API one;
-- This mod is also very complex, so please report any bugs (debug.txt is sometimes useful).
+* This mod is also very complex, so please report any bugs (debug.txt is sometimes useful).

 Compatibility